quarkiverse/quarkus-cxf/README.md

 ## Native Mode Limitations

-- The native mode is currently in beta (java 8 and java 11 are both supported).
-Kindly open an issue if you have an issue.
+- The native mode is supported (java 8 and java 11 are both supported).

 ## Advanced configuration